SEARCH My Blog (Opens in new tab)

 In practice, this means if you weigh 70kg, then you should aim for a daily intake of 70 X 1.2 = 84g or protein.
 This is not very much - I mean it is not difficult to achieve that many grams per day.

 Personally, I aim to get 25% of my daily calorific intake from protein sources.
-For me, with my high level of activity, that comes in at about 130g per day.
+For me, with my high level of activity, that comes in at about 130g per day, which equates to 1.9g per kg of bodyweight.

 Protein from animal sources, combined with grains, fruits and nuts, will get you to your 1.2g/kg/day target.